1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

 Judge Brandon Bell, the county’s highest elected official, declared a disaster in the area, a step in getting federal assistance and funding.
 Bell’s declaration said at least two dozen people were injured across the county.

-One community hit hard was Powderly, about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas.
-Both Powderly and Idabel are near the Texas-Oklahoma border.
+Powderly is about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas and both are near the Texas-Oklahoma border.

 The Lamar County Sheriff’s Office and Emergency Management said the tornado touched down shortly after 4 p.m. and traveled north-northeast through the communities of Hopewell, Caviness, Beaver Creek and Powderly.